 Q: Can I join more than one faction?

-A: Potentially, yes.
 When you fill out an application to join a faction, it is an OOC process.
-It is advisable to let the lead know what you are already in another faction and are joining a second faction for infiltration / spy / deceptive purposes.
-Your character would need to keep their allegiance to two separate factions a secret, otherwise he or she may face consequences, such as being ousted from a faction or even captured, punished, attacked, etc. Double-timing in factions is a difficult charade to keep up forever, as eventually you will be recognized.
-You can also join a faction as an ally.
-A faction could call together their allies when attempting ot take a monolith to claim territories.
-As wit all things - OOC communication with the lead and IC RP to follow it up is necessary.
+It is advisable to let the lead know what you are already in another faction and are joining a second faction for infiltration / spy / deceptive /ally/ purposes.
+Your character may want to keep this secondary membership secret.
+He or she may face consequences, such as being ousted from a faction or even captured, punished, attacked, etc. Double-timing can be viewed negatively.
+It all depends upon the sim climate and faction relations.
+Many chose to be recognized as Faction Allies.
+A faction could call together their allies when attempting to take a monolith to claim territories.
+As with all things - OOC communication with the lead and IC RP to follow it up is necessary.

 Q: Do I put my faction in my titler?

 A: We don’t believe this is necessary info to share to all players, and can make it easy to metagame.
 Those who are in your faction will know you through the group directory if they truly need to find out OOCly.
 ICly you can let people know your faction by wearing a specific symbol or color, or being proudly vocal about it.
 It is entirely up to you how you brandish or conceal your allegiance.

 Q: My roleplay storyline is taking me in a new direction.
 Can I leave a faction and join another?